DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 Forty-eight hours felt simultaneously too long and not long enough.

-Jason spent the first twelve dissecting the contract with Milo.
+Jason spent the first twelve hours dissecting the contract with Milo.
 Every clause.
 Every subsection.
 Every word that could potentially be weaponized against them.

 "Clause 4.2 is concerning," Milo said, highlighting text on his screen.
 "It gives them discretion to redefine 'public demonstration' if circumstances change.
 That's a trap door."